Perhaps investors are institutions, funds, companies, super funds? That's how they show on share registers, right?

 At any online touchpoint, if you can get through the initial emotional issue, you might get two clicks, but you have to sell them both.
 You know what they want.
 You've made it easy for them to find the link, now SELL the first click.

 You also know what other things you want to tell them that may not be on their mind.
 Promote those ideas, and sell those clicks too.
 We'll talk about selling the second click in another blog post.

 Sell the first click at your online touchpoint.

 So you've gotten through the emotional barriers.
 You know that you need to be easy to find and be likeable.
 That you have to be quick to give investors what they want and to sell the first click.
 Now what?

-The next step is to understand a bit more about where the investors are coming from, and where they are on their investor journey.
-The next blog post discusses the investor journey and considers what to do as a result of understanding that.
+The next blog post is to understand a bit more about where the investors are coming from, and where they are on their investor journey.
+Then we'll discuss the investor journey and consider what to do as a result of understanding that.

 Catch you then!